Unsung Founders Memorial: History and funding

-The 2002 senior class raised about $54,000 towards the building of the memorial, exceeding their goal of $40,000.
+The senior class of 2002 exceeded their goal of $40,000 by raising approximately $54,000 towards the construction of the memorial.
 The students themselves contributed $20,000 of this, with the rest donated by parents, friends, faculty and friends of the University.
 An additional $40,000 was secured from the university provost's office.
 The final cost of the memorial itself was around $80,000, and the remaining funds were used for preparation of the site and the installation ceremony.

 Emily Stevens, director of the young alumni program for the Office of Development, said "The effort the class put forth to get the word out was a major factor".

 Students sent requests to around seventy artists, receiving responses from eleven.
 They then narrowed the choice down to four artists, three of whom came to Chapel Hill for interviews.
 Korean artist Do-Ho Suh, who has a background in work exemplifying the concepts of collective versus individual and identity versus anonymity, was eventually selected to create the memorial.

 The location for the memorial was selected by agreement between Suh and the 2002 senior class officers, with final approval by the UNC Building Grounds Committee.

 Suh identified three possible locations, which were reviewed by the committee to identify a prominent location which was sensitive to the existing tree planting on the campus.